floatingsheep333/sentron-isfet-rpi-interface/README.md

 ## Overview

-This repository contains software, hardware designs, and supporting documentation developed for interfacing the Sentron ISFET pH Evaluation Kit with a Raspberry Pi 5.
+This repository contains software, hardware designs, and supporting documentation for interfacing the Sentron ISFET pH Evaluation Kit with a Raspberry Pi 5.

-The project includes terminal-based and LCD-based interfaces for calibration and measurement, protocol decoding for pH, temperature, and slope retrieval, and supporting enclosure designs.
+The project includes a terminal-based interface for calibration and measurement, an LCD-based user interface, protocol decoding for pH, temperature, and calibration slope retrieval, and supporting enclosure designs.

+## Screenshots

+### Complete System

+*rasp pi 5 enclosure with isfet enclosure photo to be added...*

+*Complete Raspberry Pi 5 interface consisting of the Sentron ISFET Evaluation Kit, Raspberry Pi 5, custom 3D-printed enclosures, LCD display, and rotary encoder.*

+### Terminal Interface

+*(screenshot to be added....)*

+*Interactive terminal interface*

 ## Features

-* Serial communication with the Sentron ISFET Evaluation Kit
+* Serial communication with the Sentron ISFET pH Evaluation Kit
-* Protocol decoding for pH, temperature, and slope values
-* Terminal-based calibration workflow
+* Multi-point pH calibration
+* Real-time pH measurement
+* Temperature measurement
+* Calibration slope retrieval and decoding
-* Terminal-based measurement interface
+* Terminal-based user interface
 * LCD-based user interface with rotary encoder navigation
 * Embedded Raspberry Pi 5 operation
 * Supporting enclosure and mounting hardware designs